"Your Grace, please wake up."

 Leading the unit was Mother Abbess Anne, who greeted her foster daughter and commander with a knightly salute.

 Edith nodded as she took a deep breath.
 This was truly the point of no return.

 The two women paused as they heard a strange, unintelligible cry in the distance.
 Its direction coming from the center of the overall encampment.

 "Must be one of the nobles," Anne puzzled.
-Then, with her annoyance rising: "I told the four of them to marshal their troops within their own encampments to minimize attention...!"
+Then, with her annoyance rising: "I told the six of them to marshal their troops within their own encampments to minimize attention...!"

 The blast of a distant trumpet interrupted Anne, with one prolonged note following another which called for an emergency assembly.